srinu-nayak/Healthcare-Operations/README.md

 Below is the overview from the Power BI Dashboard and more example are included throughtout the report.
 The entire dashboard can be downloaded here - <a href="https://app.powerbi.com/view?r=eyJrIjoiNGU4YmQ0NzQtNTUzNS00OTViLWE5ZDEtODVjZjYwNTE2ZGI5IiwidCI6IjFiMTRiNGZmLTMxMWUtNGEyMC1iM2NjLTM0ZGZhNzAxMDI2ZCJ9">Link<a/>

-Based on your instructions and the [data in the Power BI report](https://app.powerbi.com/view?r=eyJrIjoiNGU4YmQ0NzQtNTUzNS00OTViLWE5ZDEtODVjZjYwNTE2ZGI5IiwidCI6IjFiMTRiNGZmLTMxMWUtNGEyMC1iM2NjLTM0ZGZhNzAxMDI2ZCJ9) you are viewing, here is an "Insights Deep Dive" for this Patient Wait List Summary.

 ### Insights Deep Dive: Patient Wait List Analysis (Jan 2018 - Mar 2021)

 **Insight 1: A&E Has Disproportionately High Wait Times**